dmachard/lua-dnsdist-ootb/README.md

 ```
 ## Get started

-Below a quick configuration to start dnsdist like a **Forwarding and Caching DNS Server to a pool of DNS public servers**.
+Below a quick configuration to start dnsdist like a **Forwarding and Caching DNS Server to a pool of DNS public servers
+with blocklist for ads/tracking/malware domains**.
+The blocklist is just a text file with a list of domains to spoof.

 ```lua
 -- Update the search path and load the module